ezfs

 close(3) = 0

-The ls program first opens the /usr/bin directory file.
-Then, it calls getdents64() three times to retrieve the list of 1,273 files in /usr/bin.
+ls first opens the /usr/bin directory file.
+Then, it calls getdents64() three times to retrieve the list of 1273 files in /usr/bin.
 Finally, ls closes the directory file.
 Each call to getdents64() will result in one call to iterate_dir(), which in turn will call your iterate_shared implementation.
 Consequently, your iterate_shared implementation should call dir_emit() until the given buffer is full.

-Running ls -l might print error messages because the ls program is unable to stat the files.
-This is the expected behavior for this part.
+Note that running ls -l might print error messages because the ls program is unable to correctly stat the files.
+This is the expected behavior for this part, so don’t worry about it for now!

 Part 6: Accessing subdirectories